Area Forecast Discussion

 National Weather Service Caribou ME

-High pressure will remain over the region today through
+High pressure will remain over the region today.
+A cold front

-will build across the region Thursday.
+High pressure will build across the region Thursday.

 .NEAR TERM /THROUGH TONIGHT/...